japila-books/spark-sql-internals/docs/spark-sql-AggUtils.md

 In the end, `planAggregateWithoutDistinct` <<AggUtils-createAggregate, creates another aggregate physical operator>> (of the same type as before), but `aggregateExpressions` are now in `Final` mode (for final aggregations).
 The aggregate physical operator becomes the parent of the first aggregate operator.

-NOTE: `requiredChildDistributionExpressions` for the parent aggregate physical operator for final aggregation "stage" are the link:spark-sql-Expression-Attribute.adoc[attributes] of `groupingExpressions`.
+NOTE: `requiredChildDistributionExpressions` for the parent aggregate physical operator for final aggregation "stage" are the spark-sql-Expression-Attribute.md[attributes] of `groupingExpressions`.

 NOTE: `planAggregateWithoutDistinct` is used exclusively when [Aggregation](execution-planning-strategies/Aggregation.md) execution planning strategy is executed (with no `AggregateExpressions` being [distinct](expressions/AggregateExpression.md#isDistinct)).